straw-hat-team/adr/src/adrs/5177934677/README.md

     `MAY` filter on a per-rule basis.
 - `transient_annotations`
   - Are attached at write time for the lifetime of the delivery.
+  - Describe the operation, not an individual record: an operation that writes multiple records `MUST` attach the same entries to every record it writes.
   - `MUST NOT` be projected onto downstream resources by default.
   - `MAY` be persisted alongside the record for replay and audit purposes.
     Persistence `MAY` be opted out of per stream or per system when the